Interest Subvention Scheme for Agri and allied activities through KCC during 2024-25

-India’s Central Bank has approved the continuation of the Interest Subvention Scheme (ISS) Short Term Loans for Agriculture and Allied Activities availed through Kisan Credit Card (KCC) during the financial years 2022-23 and 2023-24.
-However, the scheme is modified with certain stipulations for the above period.
+Modified Interest Subvention Scheme for Short Term Loans for Agriculture and Allied Activities availed through Kisan Credit Card (KCC) during the financial year 2024-25

-According to RBI notification on Wednesday, all Public Sector Banks, Private Sector Banks, and Small Finance Banks in respect of loans given by their rural and semi-urban branches only), Small Finance Banks (SFBs) and computerized Primary Agriculture Cooperative Societies (PACS) which have been ceded with Scheduled Commercial Banks (SCBs), on use of their own resources are entitled to Interest Subvention Scheme (ISS) subject to certain stipulations.
+To provide short-term crop loans and short-term loans for allied activities including animal husbandry, dairy, fisheries, beekeeping, etc. up to an overall limit of ₹3 lakh to farmers through KCC at concessional interest rate during the year 2024-25, it has been decided to provide interest subvention to lending institutions.
+According to RBI notification on Tuesday (August 6, 2024), all Public Sector Banks, Private Sector Banks, and Small Finance Banks in respect of loans given by their rural and semi-urban branches only), Small Finance Banks (SFBs) and computerized Primary Agriculture Cooperative Societies (PACS) which have been ceded with Scheduled Commercial Banks (SCBs), on use of their own resources are entitled to Interest Subvention Scheme (ISS) subject to certain stipulations.

 This interest subvention will be calculated on the loan amount from the date of disbursement/drawal up to the date of actual repayment of the loan by the farmer or up to the due date of the loan fixed by the banks, whichever is earlier, subject to a maximum period of one year.

-The applicable lending rate to farmers and the rate of interest subvention for the financial years 2022-23 and 2023-24 will be as follows:
+The applicable lending rate to farmers and the rate of interest subvention for the financial year 2024-25 will be as follows:

 Interest subvention and prompt repayment incentive benefits on short-term crop loans and short-term loans for allied activities will be available on an overall limit of ₹3 lakh per annum subject to a maximum sub-limit of ₹2 lakh per farmer in respect of those farmers involved only in activities related to animal husbandry, dairy, fisheries, beekeeping, etc. The limit for crop loan component will take priority for interest subvention and prompt repayment incentive benefits and the residual amount will be considered towards allied activities including animal husbandry, dairy, fisheries, beekeeping, etc., subject to the cap as mentioned above.

-RBI further said that “To provide relief to farmers affected by natural calamities, the applicable rate of interest subvention for that year will be made available to banks for the first year on the restructured loan amount.
-Such restructured loans will attract a normal rate of interest from the second year onwards”.
+RBI further said “To provide relief to farmers affected by natural calamities, the applicable rate of interest subvention for that year will be made available to banks for the first year on the restructured loan amount.
+Such restructured loans will attract a normal interest rate from the second year onwards”.

-Aadhar linkage under ISS would continue to be mandatory for availing the above-mentioned short-term loans in 2022-23 and 2023-24.
+Aadhar linkage under ISS would continue to be mandatory for availing the above-mentioned short-term loans in FY 2024-25.

 Surendra Naik